michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **Lines and Limits** tab
 ![image](https://user-images.githubusercontent.com/3724718/51770407-4758a900-20ab-11e9-87b4-f7c69a679d6a.png)

 On this tab, you can override the auto-defaults to control upper and lower extents (these automatically extend when the values displayed fall outside these settings), plus optionally display these values as colored reference lines.

-The Base Line setting (default 0) differentiates between positive and negative values, each potentially having a different color.
+The **BaseLine** setting (default 0) differentiates between positive and negative values, each potentially having a different color.
 This can be useful when monitoring deviations from some non-zero set point.
 For example, Electrical generators (in North America, at least) operate at very close to 60Hz, with normally, only small deviations.
 Setting a baseline at 60.0 and a Max/Min to (say) 60.10 and 59.90 would make an easily understood display in such an application.